wslutilities/wslu/README.md

 A WSL system information printer to print out system informations from Windows 10 or Linux.

 **wslfetch**
-A WSL screenshoot information tool to print information in an elegant way.
+A WSL screenshot information tool to print information in an elegant way.

 **wslvar**
 A WSL tool to help you get Windows system environment variables.